Dover, Lock and Key of England

 Secure car parking is conveniently available right at the cruise port.
 Porters will help you carry your luggage from your car to the cruise terminal.
 Providing extra piece of mind whilst you're on your cruise, Dover Harbour Police carry out regular patrols of the car park.

 Cruises From Dover

 Cruise lines offer a terrific range of cruises from Dover.
-These include sailings to the Baltic
+These include regular sailings to the Baltic